Upper School

 Yes, there is no requirement to complete all three years.
 However, only students that are passionate about completing scientific research are encouraged to apply.

-Visit the Student Life ISRP page to read about Alumni visits, ISRP in the news, and much more.
+Visit the Independent Science Research Program page to read about alumni visits, ISRP in the news and much more.